harshini-subbiah/Low-Power-Full-Adder-Cadence-Virtuoso-Analysis/README.md

 ## License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project in accordance with the terms of the license.
 .